alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 If you’re registered with HMRC to produce excise goods, you can:

 - export the goods outside the EU without paying UK excise duty, and instead pay the excise duty in the country the goods are being imported to
-- move goods within the EU while they’re in duty suspension
+- get approval to move goods within the EU while they’re in duty suspension
 - move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
-- sell goods directly to overseas consumers
+- sell goods directly to customers outside the UK

-If you buy excise goods produced by someone else, the UK excise duty will already have been paid.
+If you buy excise goods produced by someone else and the UK excise duty has already have been paid.
 You can:

 - export goods outside the EU
 - move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback